SumoLogic/sumologic-documentation/docs/search/search-query-language/operators.md

 ---
 ## haversine

-<details><summary><small>Returns the distance between latitude and longitude values of two coordinates in kilometers.
+<details><summary><small>The <code>haversine</code> operator returns the distance between latitude and longitude values of two coordinates in kilometers.
 Coordinates need to be positive or negative values based on being north/south or east/west, instead of using the terms N/S, E/W.</small></summary>

 **Syntax**